mayank-hassija/mayank-hassija/README.md

 <!-- quote-start -->
 <div align="center">

-> *the battle is all over except the "shouting" when one knows what is wanted and has made up his mind to get it, whatever the price may be.*
+> *memory is the treasury and guardian of all things.*

 </div>
 <!-- quote-end -->